Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10: Abstract

 \section{Abstract}

 The crux of understanding the superconducting mechanism in pressurized Ruddlesden–Popper nickelates hinges on elucidating their structural phases.
 Under ambient conditions, the trilayer nickelate La$_4$Ni$_3$O$_{10}$ stabilizes in a twinned monoclinic structure with space group $P2_1/c$.
-Upon heating, it undergoes a structural transition to the tetragonal $I$4/$mmm$ phase at $T_s$ $\approx$ 1030 K, while a second transition associated with the onset of density-wave (DW) ordering emerges upon cooling below $T_{DW}$ $\approx$ 135 K. Here, from pressure-temperature x-ray diffraction on high quality flux-grown single crystals we unequivocally demonstrate a direct tetragonal-to-monoclinic transition with no trace of an intermediate orthorhombic $Bmab$ phase. \textit{Ab initio} density-functional theory calculations as a function of pressure fully corroborate the experimental observations.
-The transition unfolds as a 2-fold superstructure due to the emergence of commensurate superlattice reflections and can be progressively suppressed from 1030 K down to 20 K under 14 GPa.
-No discernible structural distortions associated with DW ordering are detected down to 20 K at ambient pressure.
-This in contrast to Raman measurements that reveal the appearance of additional phonon modes below 130 K, implying a further reduction in symmetry from monoclinic $P2_1/c$ and thus indicating the presence of a third structural phase associated with the DW ordering in La$_4$Ni$_3$O$_{10}$.
+Upon heating, it undergoes a structural transition to the tetragonal $I$4/$mmm$ phase at $T_s$ $\approx$ 1030 K, while a second transition associated with the onset of density-wave (DW) ordering emerges upon cooling below $T_{DW}$ $\approx$ 135 K. Here, from pressure-temperature x-ray diffraction (XRD) on high quality flux-grown single crystals we demonstrate a direct tetragonal-to-monoclinic transition without an intermediate orthorhombic $Bmab$ phase. \textit{Ab initio} density-functional theory calculations as a function of pressure corroborate the experimental observations.
+The tetragonal-to-monoclinic transition unfolds as the formation of a two-fold superstructure, as evidenced by the emergence of commensurate superlattice reflections and can be progressively suppressed from 1030 K down to 20 K under 14 GPa.
+Notably, from XRD we establish the observation of weak incommensurate satellite reflections associated with the DW ordering in flux-grown samples, as previous findings were confined only to crystals grown by the floating-zone technique.
+This is further reinforced by Raman spectroscopy that reveal the emergence of additional phonon modes below 130 K, concomitant with the onset of the incommensurate DW state.

 Groundbreaking scientific discoveries in Cu-based superconductors, where the superconductivity (SC) is believed to arise from the partially filled Cu 3$d$ electron states in the CuO$_2$ planes have fundamentally shaped our understanding of high temperature SC over the years \cite{Chu1987a, Takagi1988a, Keimer2015a}.
 Nevertheless, the microscopic mechanisms underlying their unconventional superconductivity remain an enigma.
 In this context, the search for analogous materials continues to be of paramount importance.
 Rare-earth nickelates have emerged as a fertile platform for exploring correlated electron phenomena.
 Like the cuprates, they host a rich interplay of quantum phases including charge and spin density waves, antiferromagnetism, and superconductivity offering new avenues to probe the intertwined nature of these competing orders \cite{tranquada1994a, Kivelson1998a, Zhang2016d, wang2024f, wang2025h}.